aliceranzhou/aliceranzhou.github.io/about.md

 Hi, I'm Alice!
 I'm currently pursuing a Computer Science degree at the University of Waterloo (estimated 2019).
 I have worked at Square, Linkedin, Bloomberg, and Google and enjoy delving deeper into topics through research opportunities.

-This blog is mainly a collection of reflections from my experiences at school and coop terms, both academic and personal.
-I'm trying to get back into reading, you can expect some book reflections coming up.
+This blog is mainly a collection of reflections from my experiences at school and on co-op terms.

 Some things I've been exploring:
 - relearning [piano](https://www.youtube.com/watch?v=ujd1rMjPgsE&list=PLE_tBD2JQ8q2-Ij6G3C15i_3gcvL0u_CI)